E-commerce

 • Price clarity: taxes, promotions, possible fees, and special conditions.

-• Return policy: clear, accessible, and consistent with what will be reiterated at checkout.
+• The return policy: clear, accessible, and consistent with what will be reminded at checkout.

 • Trust elements: reviews, FAQ, support, photos, guarantees, and answers to common objections.